Kashmir History Project

 Kashmir as a seat of Sanskrit scholarship, Shaivism, and Sufi synthesis.
 Over five millennia of continuous Kashmiri Pandit civilisational presence — the aboriginal people of the Valley, its original inhabitants and intellectual custodians.

-Dogra Rule & the Raj
+Explore History →Dogra Rule & the Raj

 The Maharaja's Kashmir under British paramountcy — its unique status, demographic character, and the legal framework that would determine its fate at Partition.

-The War That Made the Map
+Explore History →The War That Made the Map

 Operation Gulmarg, the Instrument of Accession, the airlift to Srinagar, and the UN ceasefire.
 The decisions of these months still govern Kashmir today.

-Operation Tupac & The Exodus
+Read Operation Gulmarg →Operation Tupac & The Exodus

 Pakistan's covert intelligence operation that engineered the conditions for mass militancy — culminating in the forced displacement of ~300,000 Kashmiri Pandits from their ancestral homeland.

-Insurgency, Exile & the Fight for Return
+Read the Untold Story →Insurgency, Exile & the Fight for Return

 Thirty-five years of diaspora.
 The ongoing struggle for justice, recognition, and the right of return.
 A community in camps and cities still waiting to go home.